kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/querying-methods.md

 - [Knowledge Graph](../01-graphs/graphs.md#directed-graph): A structured representation of entities and relationships using triples ( subject - predicate - object)
 - [TTL (.ttl)](../01-graphs/graphs-ttl.md): A Turtle file format – compact and human-readable RDF syntax
 - SPARQL: The SQL of Knowledge Graphs.
-Its Used to query RDF data
+It's used to query RDF data
 - RDFLib: A Python library to create, manipulate, and query RDF graphs.
 - Triplestore: A database specifically designed for storing and retrieving triples through semantic queries.
 - Apache Jena Fuseki: A SPARQL endpoint server (triplestore) that allows hosting, querying, and updating RDF data via a web interface or APIs